In this post, you’ll learn how to use Long Tail Pro to research and find potential keywords to use in your blog posts and pages.

-OK, so Long Tail Pro… If you’ve been blogging or doing internet marketing for some time, you’ll already be familiar with this tool.
+OK, so back to Long Tail Pro… If you’ve been blogging or doing internet marketing for some time, you’ll already be familiar with this tool.

-If you’re not familiar with Long Tail Pro, read on.
+If you’re not familiar with Long Tail Pro, do read on.

 Long Tail Pro is a desktop long-tail keyword research software for bloggers, marketers and SEO specialists.
-Readers can learn more about it here.
+You can learn more about it here if you wish to.

-Anyway, if you’re a regular visitor of my blog, you’ll know that usually, I don’t care too much for writing content for the search engines.
+Anyway, if you’re a regular visitor or reader of my blog, you’ll know that usually, I don’t care too much for writing content for the search engines.

 My strategy has always been to write for people, for you.

-I don’t claim to be an SEO expert either because I’m not.
+I don’t claim to be an SEO expert either because really I’m not.